 I thought I might share another image from my recent trip to the Great Smoky Mountains National Park.
 This time we will meet the Dwarf Crested Iris another one my favorite wildflowers that grace the mountains of Tennessee.

 Here are few wildflower shots from Clifty Falls State Park this spring, if you want to call it spring.
 This year has seen one of the worst blooms that I can remember rain, cold and snow have made it miserable and as of now I see no let up in sight.

 Hopefully within the next couple weeks things will turn around and maybe I can get some quality photos of the beautiful wildflowers that our area has to offer.

-Clifty Falls State Park, Splinter Ridge FWA and Big Oaks NWR are just a few places to go and view the beautiful display of wildflowers that inhabit our home.
+The Madison Indiana area has a multitude or great spots to view wildflowers.
+Clifty Falls State Park, Splinter Ridge and Big Oaks NWR are just but a few of the great places to find the many diverse specimens of wildflowers that the Midwest has to offer.